decentraland/adr/content/ADR-204-comms-architecture.md

 Uncompressed `Movement` message can be used for debugging purposes, and it is optional to implement.
 It represents right the same values as the compressed version but without quantization and other compression techniques.

-Implementing this message is not sufficient to be compatible with the new client and its processing can be fully disabled in the production mode.
+Implementing this message is not sufficient to be compatible with this version of comms as its processing can be fully disabled in the production mode.
+To ensure full functionality we should implement `MovementCompressed` as a main way to pass the data between clients

 ### Chat Message